BIRDSgroup/Demixer/README.md

 ## Folder Description

-The [Figures](https://github.com/BIRDSgroup/Demixer/tree/main/Figures) folder has the codes for generating the figures in the manuscript.
+The [Figures](https://github.com/BIRDSgroup/Demixer/tree/main/Figures) folder has the codes for reproducing the figures in the manuscript.

 The [scripts](https://github.com/BIRDSgroup/Demixer/tree/main/scripts) folder has the codes for running Demixer on a set of samples from .vcf file.